West Nile Virus in Horses

-West Nile Virus is a small virus that affects both humans and horses causing encephalitis!
-Most of us are familiar with the Eastern and Western Encephalitis viruses in horses, but don’t think about West Nile Virus encephalitis.
-West Nile encephalitis is described as an inflammation of the central nervous system and this is a good way to describe the disease.
+West Nile Virus (WNV) is a small virus that can affect both humans and horses.
+The virus is a mosquito-borne disease that can cause Encephalitis.
+Most of us are familiar with the Eastern and Western Encephalitis viruses in horses, but don’t think about West Nile Virus Encephalitis.
+West Nile Encephalitis is described as an inflammation of the central nervous system.
+Younger and older individuals are the most susceptible to the virus.

 Mosquitoes bite, or take a blood meal, from wild birds that are infected with West Nile and pick up the virus.
-These mosquitoes then can transmit the virus to people and other animals when biting.
+These mosquitoes can then transmit the virus to people and other animals when biting.
 Infections occur primarily in the late summer or early fall, but can happen any time during the mosquito season.
-The virus is potentiated in birds and migratory birds are thought to spread the disease and accounts for the late summer to fall increase in WNV near migration areas.
-Recently, the incident has increased in many states and is alarming as treatment is not easy and not always successful.
+Migratory birds are thought to spread the disease, and accounts in the late summer to fall increase near migration areas.
+Recently, the incident has increased in many states; this is alarming as treatment is not easy and not always successful.

 West Nile Virus exposure does not always lead to signs of illness in people or animals.
-Horses and humans are susceptible to the infection and show similar signs.
+Some common signs in horses include:

-West Nile can cause any or all of the above signs and should be examined immediately by a veterinarian if your horse exhibits them.
-Many other diseases including Eastern and Western encephalitis can mimic WNV.
-From clinical signs, it is hard to tell what encephalitis causes without spinal fluid testing.
+West Nile can cause any or all of the above signs.
+Your horse should be examined immediately by a veterinarian if he starts exhibiting them.
+Many other diseases, including Eastern and Western Encephalitis, can mimic WNV.
+From clinical signs, it is hard to tell what Encephalitis causes without spinal fluid testing.

 Treatment is difficult and involves supporting the horse until they can fend off the virus.
 It is important to note there is no specific treatment for WNV.
 That makes prevention even more vital to your horse’s health.

 Vaccination against WNV is the only protection available for horses.
-We recommend the vaccine - Prestige V + WNV
+We recommend Prestige V + WNV

 , Country Vet® Mosquito & Fly Spray